hassothea/gradientcobra/README.rst

 We have theoretically shown that the consistency inheritance property also holds for this kernel-based configuration, and the same convergence rate as classical COBRA is achieved.
 Moreoever, gradient descent algorithm is applied to efficiently estimate the bandwidth parameter of the method.
 This efficiency is illustrated in several numerical experiments on simulated and real datasets.

-From version ``v1.0.6``, the aggregation method using input-output trade-off by `A. Fischer and M. Mougeot (2019) <https://www.sciencedirect.com/science/article/pii/S0378375818302349>`__ is also available for regression problems.
-This method is available as ``MixCOBRARegressor`` in ``gradientcobra.mixcobra`` module.
-For more information, read "Documentation and Examples".
+For more information, read the "Documentation and Examples" below.

 Installation
 ------------